preble/GLGestureRecognizer/README.markdown

 ## GLGestureRecognizer

 GLGestureRecognizer is an Objective-C implementation of the [$1 Unistroke Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a simple gesture recognition algorithm (see Credits below).
-It is made available here in the form of an iPhone application project.
+It is made available here in the form of an Objective-C class and iPhone demo application.
 It was implemented over the course of a couple evenings in late April 2009 by Adam Preble.

 ## Prerequisites